groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/esign/jpeg.en.md

   code_samples:
     # code sample loop
-    - title: "How to Protect Document with Image Signature"
+    - title: "How to Apply an Image Signature to a Document"
       content: |
-        This guide shows how to incorporate an image signature into a document.
+        This guide details the process for affixing an image signature to a designated page within a document.
-        {{< landing/code title="Java">}}
+        {{< landing/code title="JavaScript">}}
         ```javascript {style=abap}
+        const signatureLib = require('@groupdocs/groupdocs.signature')

-        // Specify the path to the source document
+        // Provide the source document as an input parameter
-        const signature = new Signature('input.jpeg');
+        const signature = new signatureLib.Signature('input.jpeg');

-        // Create an options instance with the image path
+        // Specify the image file path in the signature configuration options
-        const options = new ImageSignOptions('image.jpg');
+        const options = new signatureLib.ImageSignOptions('image.jpg');

-        // Set the signature size and target pages
+        // Configure the dimensions and specify the target pages for the signature
         options.setLeft(100);
         options.setTop(100);
-        options.setPageNumber(1);
         options.setAllPages(true);

-        // Apply the signature and save the document
+        // Implement the signature application to the document
         signature.sign('output.jpeg', options);

         ```